JuliaGPU/AMGX.jl/README.md

 ### Initialization

-Set the environment variable `JULIA_AMGX_PATH` to the path to the local AMGX library.
+If you do not want to use the provided prebuilt binaries, set the environment variable `JULIA_AMGX_PATH` to the path to the local AMGX library.

 The library can now be initialized with: